oyindonesia/external-api-docs/source/includes/_send_whatsapp.md

 # API Send WhatsApp COMINGSOON

 OY's API Collection for sending Whatsapp Notifications.
-Currently, WatsApp can only be enabled for Payment Link and Invoice product.
+Currently, WhatsApp can only be enabled for Payment Link and Invoice product.
 Contact your Business Representative if you'd like to activate this feature.

 ## Send Payment/Invoice Link WhatsApp Notification